Flomp/vimu/content/docs/nodes/transform_stack.md

+---
+title: Nodes - transform_stack
+description: This node stacks two inputs vertically.
+It adds all parts of the second input to the first input.
+---

 # transform_stack

 This node stacks two inputs vertically.
 It adds all parts of the second input to the first input.